difiore/Intro_to_R_Reader/_book/06_More_Complicated_Analyses.md

 And so we're able to conclude that yes, our second model is significantly better than the first - including sex in our model made it significantly more predictive.

-### AIC
+#### AIC

 While comparing model AUCs is effective, it isn't the most popular method to analyze model performance.
 That honor likely goes to the Akaike Information Criterion, more commonly known as the AIC.
-The AIC measures

 AIC can be used effectively in three ways: